Understanding the link between Domestic Violence and Pets

 Since 2005 we have partnered with DVConnect (Domestic and Family Violence Service Qld).
 With each animal staying on average for 30 days this equals almost 4,000 care days plus veterinary expenses.
 Running Pets in Crisis means that the RSPCA needs more than $250,000 annually to continue to deliver the program.

 Pets in Crisis provides a safe house for the pets of individuals at serious risk of domestic violence.
-Women who need to seek refuge but who are unable to find care for their pets can contact the DVConnect 24 hour crisis line on 1800 811 811 and DVConnect will work directly with RSPCA Qld to find temporary care for their pets at either an RSPCA Animal Care Centre across the State or with trained RSPCA foster carers.
+For those who need to seek refuge but who are unable to find care for their pets can contact the DVConnect 24 hour crisis line on 1800 811 811 for women and 1800 600 636 for men.
+DVConnect will work directly with RSPCA Qld to find temporary care for their pets at either an RSPCA Animal Care Centre across the State or with trained RSPCA foster carers.

 Pets in Crisis is a critical program that delivers many community benefits.
-On the one hand, it provides women with a release from their ‘hostage’ situations and enables families to seek refuge.
+On the one hand, it provides many with a release from their ‘hostage’ situations and enables families to seek refuge.

 On the other, pets are protected from violence or abandonment and are able to be reunited with their families when they are in a safe environment.

 If you would like to find out more about the RSPCA Pets in Crisis program, including eligibility, please call DV Connect in the first instance.
-Please note that this program is for domestic violence cases only, and not homelessness, mental health or hospitalisation cases.
+For instances of homelessness, mental health or hospitalisation cases please reach out to our RSPCA People & Pets - Better Together team to see what support is available for your pet.

 - DV Connect Women's line: 1800 811 811